Glaxion69/keycloak_exercise/README.md

 and get a json with list of all the image metadata and data in the specified Repository (rhbk/keycloak-rhel9)

 ### Step 2
-Filter the returned object from previous function as per Content streams labels and use use the same to return a sorted dict with k: label version and v: all its images metadata
+Filter the returned object from previous function as per Content streams labels and use the same to return a sorted dict with k: label version and v: all its images metadata

 ### Step 3:
-Next select the Most Recent Image per Content Stream (k), get a function function to sort and return k: label (example: 26.2) and v: latest image metadata
+Next select the Most Recent Image per Content Stream (k), get a function to sort and return k: label (example: 26.2) and v: latest image metadata

 ### Step 4
-Get all the relevent fields from prev result and return/display them
+Get all the relevant fields from previous result and return/display them.